Introduction to Minimum Wages Act:

 The kind of industry and the workers’ skill level are two of the many factors that go into determining the minimum wages set by the central government.

-Within the industries covered by the central government’s minimum wage regulations, the labour rates may differ slightly depending on certain conditions or locations.
+Within the industries covered by the central government’s minimum wage regulations, the wages for labour rates may differ slightly depending on certain conditions or locations.

 The Ministry of Labour and Employment may periodically review and amend these rates.